pat-marty/the-local-ibex-source/content/en/docs/hiking/chamerstock.md

     <em>The aluminum bridge near the glacial lake.
 You can see what's left of the <hl>Clariden Glacier</hl> in the background.</em>
 </p>

-While it isn't absolutely necessary to go down to the lake (you could instead have just followed the path further along the moraine and bypassed the lake all-together), I would highly recommend going and taking a look.
-It's a really photogenic spot.
+While it isn't absolutely necessary to go down to the lake (we could instead have just followed the path further along the moraine and bypassed the lake all-together), it's a really photogenic spot.

 <p align="center">
     <img src="IMG_5501.JPG" alt="" class="portrait">